Activities to do in Corsica to spice up your holidays

 Solenzara and the Aiguilles de Bavella

-Porto-Vecchio, Bonifacio and the Lavezzi Islands
+Porto-Vecchio, Bonifacio and the Lavezzi islands

 Corte and the famous GR20